Cristen Iris (she/her).

-Cristen Iris is an award-winning writer and editor with 9 years of first-hand experience working in the highly competitive book publishing industry.
+Cristen Iris is an award-winning editor and ghostwriter with 11 years’ experience in the highly competitive book publishing industry.
 She has worked for traditional and hybrid publishers of fiction and nonfiction and alongside literary agents as a developmental and substantive editor, book proposal consultant, ghostwriter, and talent scout.
+Cristen is also a former Nonfiction Authors Association National Chapter Director.
+Her education in the field of anthropology and background in personal and institutional risk management help her see the world through multiple perspectives and recognize risks and opportunities others do not.

-Everything I know about crafting compelling and commercially viable nonfiction I learned from studying novels, screenwriting, and the crafts of acting and cinematography and working with successful publishing and film professionals.
+Everything I know about crafting compelling and commercially viable fiction and nonfiction I learned from studying people, novels, screenwriting, and the crafts of acting and cinematography and working with successful publishing and film professionals.
 I use my industry knowledge and experience to help clients stand out in a crowded marketplace.

-As a neurodivergent who works with both neurotypical and neurodivergent clients, I have a deep understanding of my clients' needs, fears, and cognitive patterns, and I care very much about how each clients' lived experience affects them as they write and market their work.
+As a neurodivergent individual who works with both neurotypical and neurodivergent clients, I have a deep understanding of my clients' needs, fears, and cognitive patterns.
+And I care very much about how each clients' lived experience affects them as they write, revise, pitch, and promote their work.

 I value autonomy within community and am an inclusive businessperson.
 I do not discriminate based on race, ethnicity, country of origin, age, marital status, disability, religious or political affiliation, gender identity, or sexual orientation.